 Hungary’s banking sector: Facts & Figures

 The stability and performance of the Hungarian economy has improved significantly in recent years.
-In 2017 the country’s GDP growth was at 4%.
-Among production components of the GDP, the private service sectors and manufacturing industry were the major contributors but the construction industry also expanded quickly.
-Regarding the components of use, domestic consumption became the main driver, supported by wage and employment ratio increases.
-Capital formation also contributed much to the good performance and although domestic consumption strongly increases imports, net exports were still an important factor.
+In 2018 the country’s GDP growth was 4.9%.
+Among production components of the GDP, the private service sectors and manufacturing industry were the major contributors but the construction industry has also expanded quickly.
+Regarding the components of use, domestic consumption became the main driver, supported by wage and employment increases.
+Capital formation also contributed to the good performance and although domestic consumption strongly increases imports, net exports were still an important factor.
 The economy is close to full employment and a structural lack of skilled labour force, both in terms of specific industries and geographical areas, is an issue.

-The surplus on balance of payments, the controlled central budget deficit, decreasing state debt, foreign exposures among state and private debts moderated further the financial vulnerability of the country, and in addition to the efficient use of EU structural funds, it opened up some room for the government for fiscal stimuli, such as providing extensive home creation allowances.
+The surplus on balance of payments, the controlled central budget deficit, decreasing state debt and foreign exposures among state and private debts reduced the financial vulnerability of the country.
+In addition to the efficient use of EU structural funds, it opened up some room for the government for fiscal stimuli, such as providing extensive home creation and family support allowances.

-The penetration of banking had slightly decreased by the end of 2017.
-The sector’s total assets were 95.2% of the annual GDP of which 49.5% was kept by the top five banks.
+The penetration of banking had slightly decreased by the end of 2018 especially due to the relatively high growth rate.
+The sector’s total assets were 93.6% of the annual GDP of which 49.9% were held by the top five banks.

-The Hungarian banking sector consists of 69 institutions.
-Among them are 26 commercial banks, nine foreign bank branches, five mortgage banks, four building societies, three specialized banks and – as a result of massive consolidation – 22 credit or saving cooperatives.
+The Hungarian banking sector consists of 60 institutions.
+Among them are 26 commercial banks, nine foreign bank branches, five mortgage banks, four building societies, three specialised banks and – as a result of massive consolidation – 13 credit or saving cooperatives.

-At the end of 2017, 50.5% of the banking sector’s shareholding was kept by domestic entities with almost two-thirds of that in the hands of the state.
+At the end of 2018, 49.9% of the banking sector’s shareholding was held by domestic entities with almost two-thirds of that in the hands of the state.

 Electronic payments increased dynamically in 2017.
-The payment card accepting network grew significantly by 25% which also means that 83% of the POS terminals support contactless card acceptance.
+The payment card accepting network grew by 25% and 83% of POS terminals support contactless card acceptance.
 In 2017, two-thirds of retail payments were made by contactless cards.
-The rate of access to payment accounts by internet and mobile banking services increased by 2.5% which means that 82% of the payment accounts can be accessed by one of them.
+The proportion of payment accounts accessible by internet or mobile banking services increased by 2.5 percentage points to 82%.

-The National Bank of Hungary has launched a project to implement a domestic (denominated in HUF) instant payment (IP) solution.
+The National Bank of Hungary has launched a project to implement a domestic (denominated in HUF) instant payment solution.
 The new payment system will be available to make payments between Hungarian payment accounts within seconds, on a 24/7/365 basis.
 It will also be possible for market participants to provide a range of additional services.
-The IP service will start on 1 July 2019.
-The new basic infrastructure supports innovative payment services.
+This service will start on 1 July 2019.

-One-third of the banking sector’s total loan portfolio is provided to non-financial corporates, one-third to households and organisations closely linked to households and one-sixth to the foreign sector (half of it to foreign corporate sector).
-In 2017, corporate lending grew at a rate unseen since the crisis, expanding by more than 13% in annual terms, while retail lending almost stagnated with an increase slightly over 1%.
+Some 35% of the banking sector’s total loan portfolio is provided to non-financial corporates, 30% to households and organisations closely linked to households and 15% to the foreign sector (three quarters of it to foreign corporate sector).
+In 2018, corporate lending grew at a rate unseen since the crisis, expanding by almost 15% in annual terms, retail lending lagged behind with an increase of 6%.

 The capital position of the Hungarian banking sector is stable.
-The Tier 1 capital adequacy ratio (CAR) is over 18%, while the total CAR is a bit over 20%.
+The Tier 1 capital adequacy ratio (CAR) is almost 20%, while the total CAR is a bit over 21%.